malramsay64/phd-thesis/05_Crystal_Melting/conclusion.md

 used as a method of comparing the dynamics at each pressure.

-The measurement of the melting rates in @sec:melting_rates demonstrate the effectiveness of the machine learning model developed in @sec:supervised_learning.
+The measurement of the melting rates in @sec:melting_rates shows the effectiveness of the machine learning model developed in @sec:supervised_learning.
 This approach to identifying crystal structures allowed for the measurement of the smallest melting rates